 The amplifiers have internal step-up transformers.
 A step-up transformer converts lower voltage alternating signal to higher voltage signal by stepping it by.

 For example, if you have a 1:2 step-up transformer, it will convert 12 volts into 24 volts.

-Do car speakers use alternating current?
+Do car speakers use alternating currents?

 The voice coil in the speaker is nothing else than an electromagnet.
-The electromagnet is a coil of wire usually wrapped around a piece of magnetic metal such as iron.
+The electromagnet is a coil of wire usually wrapped around a piece of magnetic metal, such as iron.

 Unlike permanent magnets, electromagnets can reverse their polarity with a change in the current direction, between north and south pole polarity.

 As we pass alternating current from the amplifier, an electric field is induced, constantly pulling the cone inwards and outwards.
 Repeated motion of the cone creates sound waves in the air.

 This cone’s motion depends on the frequency output of the amplifier, and several frequencies are played simultaneously, all at the same time ranging from 20 Hz to 20 kHz.